glebite/keyboarder/README.md

 4) Activate your virtual environment for keyboarder:
 $ source venv/bin/activate

-5) Get to and execute 'keyplayer':
+5) Get to and execute 'game':
 $ cd src
-$ python3 keyplayer.py
+$ python3 game.py ../data/game_1.cfg

 6) Enjoy what it is for now:
 ![In Action!](./images/keyplayerinaction.png)